- Get help from our Tampa Accident Attorneys Today

 Types of accidents our law firm handles

-There are many reasons car accidents happen, and those caused by negligence can lead to lawsuits.
+There are many reasons car wrecks happen, and those caused by negligence can lead to lawsuits.
 Depending on the facts of your collision, your case can become complex.
 Some of the most common causes of car accidents that lead to lawsuits include the following:

 A head-on collision is caused by a driver swerving out of their lane to avoid a hazard or a driver falling asleep behind the wheel.
 In some situations, an aggressive driver may attempt to pass a slower vehicle by driving into the opposing lane.
 Head-on collisions are typically far more serious than other types of collisions with a higher chance of fatal injuries.